Thailand hands out prenatal vitamins for Valentine's Day

 - ‘Help me kill my wife,’ Monroe man accidentally texts to his former boss

-Thai couples are getting married less often and later in their lives, meaning there are fewer children born each year.
+Fewer Thai couples are getting married, and are doing so later in their lives, meaning fewer children each year.

+“The Thai way of life is changing,” said Dr. Wachira Pengjuntr, director of the Department of Health.
+“Thai women are receiving higher education and the newer generation is placing a higher value on being single.”

+Thailand’s population grew by only 0.4 percent in 2015, down from 2.7 percent in 1970.
+If the trend continues, the population will stop growing in 10 years, Wachira said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.